florae123/library-server-java/README.md

     ![View](./images/view.png)

 2. Create a database called **"customers"**.
-A customer should be saved as a JSON in the following format:
+A customer will be saved as a JSON in the following format:

       ```
     	{
-    	  "_id": "the customer's id"
+    	  "_id": "the customer's id",
+        "_rev": "...",
     	  "name": "the customer's name",
     	  "email": "the customer's email address",
     	  "password": "the customer's password",